Ralpherino/Higgs-Reconstruction/README.md

 \quad V(\Phi) = \mu^2 \Phi^\dagger \Phi + \lambda (\Phi^\dagger \Phi)^2
 $$

 After spontaneous symmetry breaking, $\Phi$ acquires a vacuum expectation value $v$ and the physical Higgs boson $H(x)$ emerges as its quantum excitation.
-In short, the Higgs boson is to the Higgs field what the photon is to the electromagnetic field — it also comes with a Nobel Prize. 🏆
+In short, the Higgs boson is to the Higgs field what the photon is to the electromagnetic field, it also comes with a Nobel Prize.

+## Motivation

+During my undergraduate studies under the supervision of Dr. Walid Malaeb, I explored the historical and theoretical background with a bit of computation to detect the Higgs boson, for my Bachelor’s thesis.
+Curiosity about how colliders produce these particles has stayed with me though sadly, I do not have a 14 TeV proton-proton collider in my backyard.

+Fortunately, **PYTHIA8**, a Monte Carlo event generator, allows me to simulate high-energy collisions and “produce” Higgs bosons on my laptop.
+This project gives me a hands-on chance to generate events, reconstruct the Higgs via $H \to ZZ \to 2\ell^+ 2\ell^-$, and analyze the resulting data.

+After several hours of talking with some friends on installing Linux operating systems they still haven't been convinced, so I decided to create a **Dockerfile** that creates a virtual environment that contains the exact Distro, libraries, packages that will be needed for this project.
+So all you could do is pull the image, hop on in, clone the repo, sit back and relax.
+Jokes!

+You still have a few commands to run which I will be documenting throughout this repository.